jplehmann/textbites/README.md

 Textbites
 =========
 Textbites is a Python library for representing textual resources.
-It provides a interface for browsing and searching along with several implementations and many unit tests.
+It provides a interface for browsing and searching along with several implementations and unit tests.

-Textbites is used in [Nutritious][1], a Django-based web application for browsing and tagging textual content, inspired by Delicious.
+Textbites is used in [Nutritious][1], a Django-based web application for browsing and tagging textual content.

 [1]: http://github.com/jplehmann/nutritious

 Details
 -------
-Textbites' API includes classes: Resource and Reference.
+Textbites' API includes two primary classes: Resource and Reference.

 *Resources* are containers of textual content which provide a top-most reference to that resource as well a "reference locator" service which parses a string reference and returns the associated reference object.
 A resource could contain additional meta-data such as the type of resource.